 FGGSs often used metaphorical language to describe their graduate school experiences-"journey," "map," and "battle" are examples.
 One common metaphorical symbol was a door.
 They described the experience of walking through an open door to academia, leaving precollege life and identity behind, only to find that the door back to familial contexts and community of origin was either challenging to find or closed altogether.
-The participants in this study consistently noted a sense of duty to family and graduate student roles.
+The participants in this study consistently noted a sense of duty to family and community of origin and a tension in balancing family and graduate student roles.
 Many FGGSs are also keenly aware that they are never not of their family, but their family is not of the world of academia.